Florida Housing Market Predictions for 2026 & Beyond

 While specific Florida housing market trends may vary by location, much of the state is experiencing inventory stabilization and rent price decrease or stabilization.
 One of the key reasons for this is that new construction rental units are now available to renters, and landlords are offering incentives.
 When looking into the Florida market for potential investment properties, dive into the data for that specific location and do your due diligence.

 If you are considering investing in the Florida real estate market, join RealWealth today for free!
-As a member, you’ll have access to all of our resources, including a direct connection to the turnkey property team we work with selling single family and new build investment properties in Florida.
+As a member, you’ll have access to all of our resources, including a direct connection to vetted property teams selling turnkey single family and new-build investment properties in Florida.
 Plus, our investment counselors are only a call away if you have questions about investing in the Sunshine State.

 Author